Scroll down for article abstracts.

 Peer-Reviewed Articles (Published or Forthcoming):

 - "Rediscovering the Study of Spanish Kabbalism in Wissenschaft des Judentums: Adolf Jellinek in Leipzig, 1842-1856."
-Zeitschrift PaRDeS (Journal of the German Association for Jewish Studies).
+Zeitschrift PaRDeS.
+(In press.)

 - "'Garrulous, lamenting, whiney, but always interesting': Heinrich Graetz's Evolving Characterization of his Contemporaries from the Diary to the History of the Jews."
 Leo Baeck Institute Year Book.